Con Noi Coast

 Con Noi Causeway

-In less than twenty years, Tran Van Thong’s vision has proved prophetic and things have changed dramatically.
+In less than twenty years, Tran Van Thong’s vision proved prophetic and things have rapidly and dramatically changed for this once deserted island.
 Besides applying and receiving the UNESCO accreditation, a spectacular 5km concrete and steel causeway was constructed to connect the island to the distant mainland.
-Bear in mind that until that time, Con Noi was an uninhabited island wilderness in a “floating sea” of shifting mud and sand flats in a remote part of the province.
-Even to this day, many Ninh Binh residents have yet to visit.
+Bear in mind that until that time, Con Noi was an uninhabited island wilderness in a remote and rarely visited part of the province.
+Even to this day, many Ninh Binh residents have yet to visit the island.

 The causeway itself is reason enough to visit.
 Besides the architectural and engineering feat of building such a long permanent access road across a wide bay of mud flats and shifting sands, the sheer exhilaration of traveling across such a huge expanse of ocean, often with no other vehicles in sight, is indescribable and not for the faint of heart.